M-Haseeb-Ch/nodejs-learning/01-overview/notes.md

 -------------------------------------------------------------------------------------
 ## What is Node.js?
 Node.js was developed by `Ryan Dahl`.
-It is an open-source, cross platform runtime JavaScript environment that uses the V8 engine and libuv.
+It is an open-source, cross-platform runtime JavaScript environment that uses the V8 engine and libuv.
 It enables JavaScript to run outside the browser in a standalone environment.
 Before Node.js, JavaScript was primarily a browser-based scripting language.